goutamnair7/Twitter-Sentiment-Analysis/README.md

 (6) Stop word removal, Tokenization, Stemming is done.

 ##
-In Feature Extraction
+In Feature Extraction a dictionary is created of feature vectors and labels.
+Feature vector is in the form of a list of 0's and 1's where 0 means a word is not present in the tweet and 1 means it is present#
 ##
-a dictionary is created of feature vectors and labels.
+Labels :
 ##
-feature vector is in the form of a list of 0's and 1's
-##
-where 0 means a word is not present in the tweet and 1 means it is present
-##
-##
-labels
-##
 0 - positive
-##
+#
 1 - negative
-##
+#
 2 - neutral
-##
+#